mykin-ai/expo-audio-stream/README.md

 ## API 📚

-The Expo Audio Stream module provides the following API:
+The Expo Play Audio Stream module provides the following API:

 - `streamRiff16Khz16BitMonoPcmChunk(base64Chunk: string): Promise<void>`: Streams a base64-encoded audio chunk in the RIFF format with 16 kHz, 16-bit, mono PCM encoding.
 - `setVolume(volume: number): Promise<void>`: Sets the volume of the audio playback, where `volume` is a value between 0 and 100.